-Application for Diploma - A student who intends to graduate at the end of one of the semesters of the regular session, or the summer session, must file an applica-tion for a diploma with the student's Dean not later than the date here indicated for the appropriate semester or session: for the fall semester, November 15; for the spring semester, April 15; and for the summer session, July 10.
-Application for the bach-elor's degree will not be accepted from a student on scholastic probation.
+Application for Diploma - A student who intends to graduate at the end of one of the semesters of the regular session, or the summer session, must file an application for a diploma with the student's Dean not later than the date here indicated for the appropriate semester or session: for the fall semester, November 15; for the spring semester, April 15; and for the summer session, July 10.
+An applicant for the bachelor's degree must be in good academic standing at the end of the semester or summer session in which he is a candidate for graduation.

-Personal Information Forms - Each student must file a personal information form with the Placement Office by midsemester of the semester in which he expects to graduate.
+Personal Information Forms - Each student must file a personal information form with the Placement Office by mid-semester of the semester in which he expects to graduate.

-Residence - Work counting toward the degree must be completed in the College as follows: (1) a total of at least thirty semester hours, (2) twenty-four of the last thirty semester hours, and (3) six semester hours of advanced courses in the major subject
+Residence - Work counting toward the degree must be completed in the College as follows: (1) a total of at least thirty semester hours, (2) twenty-four of the last thirty semester hours, and (3) six semester hours of advanced courses in the major subject.